pnkskff/CodeWars-Solutions/README.md

 NOTE:

 Please feel free to use P.R.E.P. when practicing Coding Challenges, as it does build discipline and consistency when thinking through a Challenge!

+The Goal of this Repo is to help Devs build positive habits that will assist them into their Coding journey - Understanding how to get to the answer is as important as knowing the answer itself.